7xa5h/7xa5h/README.md

-# Hey 👋
+# Hi! 👋

 My name's xash, also known as *7xa5h*, and I'm a Deno developer/programmer as well as a student and "designer".

-Although I don't usually share content on my GitHub, I sometimes showcase some projects.
+I don't usually share content on my GitHub, but I sometimes showcase some projects.
 I also enjoy creating Discord bots and making simple websites for fun.

 For communication, I am usually active on Discord.
 So to contact me, I recommend or reaching out to me via [Discord].